 Asst.
 Treasurer As a dedicated board member of the Northwest Side Housing Center for the past two years, Tom Bugielski is humbled to serve the community where he grew up.
 “It’s important to give back to the place that shaped the person I am today,” Tom said when asked about his work with NWSHC.
-Tom is inspired by the mission of NWSHC to “Engage, Educate, and Empower” and he approaches his work with NWSHC, as well as his professional work, with a similar attitude.
+Tom is inspired by the mission of NWSHC to respond to the needs of the community, and he approaches his work with NWSHC, as well as his professional work, with a similar attitude.

 As the President and the Chief Operating Officer of Republic Bank of Chicago, Tom remains committed to strengthening the communities the bank serves.
 Tom emphasizes the significance of a collegial approach both as the President of the bank and also as a board member.
 This focus on teamwork and creating an inclusive atmosphere allows for communities to thrive.

 Prior to joining Republic Bank of Chicago in 2015, Tom served as the Managing Director Head of Retail Banking at Private Bank.
 Before joining Private Bank, Tom was the President and Chief Executive Officer of Founders Bank.
 Tom’s long history in banking gives him a unique perspective on how a community bank and the community it serves should work together to enhance the neighborhood.

 Additionally, Tom was a Director and Chairman at the Illinois Bankers Association and served as a member of the State Banking Board.
 With a finance degree from St. Joseph’s and an MBA from the University of Chicago, Tom truly understands the importance of a financial institution in a community and strives to be a supporting partner.